 4. U.S. Government fees:

 These fees apply to international Visiting Scholars only and are not required for U.S. citizens or permanent residents.
 The fees are paid directly to the U.S. government (Consulate/Embassy) during the visa application process.
 Please note that U.S. Government fees are subject to change without notice.
-Please refer to the relevant website for the most up-to-date fee schedules.

 With questions regarding fee payments, please contact IES manager Gia White by email.